jancarloviray/graphql-react-starter/README.md

 The purpose of this starter kit is to be as close to being a real-world starter while keeping it simple and flexible.

-**Current Status: still in development, but follow along and contribute if you'd like.**
+**Current Status: still in development, but feel free to fork and contribute.**

 ## Installation